Museums in Switzerland

 - Dollhouse Museum

-- The Dollhouse Museum displays over 6,000 exhibits consisting of teddy bears, dolls, playshops, dollhouses and miniatures.
-It also regularly organises special exhibitions on individual themes.
+- The Dollhouse Museum displays over 6,000 exhibits consisting of teddy bears, dolls, playshops, dollhouses, and miniatures.
+It also regularly organizes special exhibitions on individual themes.
 The museum’s teddy bear collection is unique in terms of variety and quality.

 Museum in Bern, Switzerland

 - Museum of Fine Arts Bern

 - The Museum of Fine Arts Bern established in 1879, is the oldest art museum in Switzerland.
 Its collection spans from the Middle Ages to the present.
 The collection consists of over 3,000 paintings and sculptures as well as 48,000 drawings, prints, photographs, videos, and films.